quicwg/base-drafts/draft-ietf-quic-transport.md

 The following information used during the QUIC handshake MUST be cryptographically verified by the crypto handshake protocol:

-* Client's originally proposed version in its first packet.
+* Client's originally-proposed version in its first packet.

-* Server's version list in it's Version Negotiation packet, if one was sent.
+* Server's version list.

 ## Connection Migration {#migration}